pingcap/docs/ticdc/quick-start-confluent.md

 Install Zookeeper, Kafka and Schema Registry and make sure they are healthy.
 We recommend that you follow [the official guide](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart) to deploy a local testing environment.

-For this tutorial, we will use the [JDBC sink connector](https://docs.confluent.io/current/connect/kafka-connect-jdbc/sink-connector/index.html#load-the-jdbc-sink-connector) to sync TiDB data to a downstream relational database.
+For this tutorial, we will use the [JDBC sink connector](https://docs.confluent.io/current/connect/kafka-connect-jdbc/sink-connector/index.html#load-the-jdbc-sink-connector) to replicate TiDB data to a downstream relational database.
 We will use **SQLite** here as an example because of its simplicity.

 Make sure that JDBC sink connector is installed by running